lodash/lodash/doc/README.md

 ### <a id="_findkeyobject--callbackidentity-thisarg"></a>`_.findKey(object [, callback=identity, thisArg])`
 <a href="#_findkeyobject--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2001 "View in source") [&#x24C9;][1]

-This method is like `_.findIndex`, except that it returns the key of the first element that passes the callback check, instead of the element itself.
+This method is like `_.findIndex` except that it returns the key of the first element that passes the callback check, instead of the element itself.

 #### Arguments
 1. `object` *(Object)*: The object to search.
 2. `[callback=identity]` *(Function|Object|String)*: The function called per iteration.
-If a property name or object is provided, it will be used to create a "_.pluck" or "_.where" style callback, respectively.
+If a property name or object is provided it will be used to create a "_.pluck" or "_.where" style callback, respectively.
 3. `[thisArg]` *(Mixed)*: The `this` binding of `callback`.

 #### Returns